Mugna0990/RL-Car-Navigation-from-scratch/readme.md

 * `trained_agent/`
     * Subdirectories for saved model weights and optimizer states.

-## Core Components

-### Agent

-* Initializes and manages the main Q-network and the target Q-network.
-* Selects actions using an epsilon-greedy strategy: random action (exploration),or action with the highest Q-value predicted (exploitation).
-* Stores experiences (state, action, reward, next state, done flag) into the `ReplayBuffer`.
-* Performs experience replay by sampling batches of transitions from the buffer to train the Q-network.
-* Periodically updates the weights of the target Q-network with the weights from the main Q-network.
-* Manages the exploration rate (epsilon) and its decay over time.

-### Neural Network

-* Constructs a feedforward neural network based on a vector of layer sizes.
-* Performs forward propagation to calculate Q-values for all possible actions given an input state.
-* Implements the `learn` method, which performs backpropagation.
-This involves:
-    * Calculating the loss between predicted Q-values and target Q-values (derived from the Bellman equation).
-    * Propagating the error signals backward through the network.
-    * Accumulating gradients for each layer.
-    * Instructing each layer to update its weights and biases using its optimizer.
-* Handles saving and loading of the entire network state.

-### Layer

-* Manages its own weights and biases, initialized using a normal distribution.
-* Computes its output during the forward pass, applying a ReLU activation function for hidden layers and a linear activation for the output layer.
-* Calculates and accumulates gradients for its weights and biases during backpropagation (`outputLayerNodeValues` for the output layer, `hiddenLayerNodeValues` for hidden layers).
-* Contains an `AdamOptimizer` instance to update its parameters.
-* Supports saving and loading its state.

-### Optimizer

-* Implements the Adam (Adaptive Moment Estimation) optimization algorithm.
-* Maintains biased first moment (mean) and second moment (uncentered variance) estimates for gradients.
-* Calculates bias-corrected moment estimates.
-* Supports saving and loading its internal state (moment estimates, training steps, power terms for betas).

-### Replay Buffer

-* A fixed-size circular buffer (implemented with `std::deque`) that stores `Transition` structs.
-* Each `Transition` captures a single step of interaction: `state`, `action`, `reward`, `nextState`, `done`.
-* Provides a `sample` method to retrieve a random batch of transitions for training the agent.

-### State

-* `x`, `y`: Car's current coordinates.
-* `direction`: Car's current orientation (UP, RIGHT, DOWN, LEFT).
-* `speed`: Car's current velocity (1-5).
-* `distU`, `distR`, `distD`, `distL`: Calculated distances from the car to the nearest wall in the up, right, down, and left directions, respectively.
-This is crucial for obstacle avoidance.
-* `toVector()`: Normalizes these attributes into a vector of doubles, suitable as input for the neural network.
-Distances to walls are capped to avoid excessively large normalized values.

-### Game Environment

-#### Game

-* Initializes the game by loading the `track` (map) from a file.
-* Creates a `Car` object and places it at the 'S' (start) position found on the map.
-* The `run()` method in `Game.cpp` is "manual play mode", processing character inputs ('w', 'a', 's', 'd', 'm', 'n') to control the car, rendering the state to the console, and checking for game conditions (goal or collision).
-* It also logs movements to `movements.txt` during manual play and can call `displayTrackWithMovement` upon game over.
-* In the project context (`game_main.cpp`) is primarily used to test the enviroment.

-#### Car

-* Represents the agent's avatar in the game.
-* Attributes: `x`, `y` coordinates, `velocity` (1-5), `dir` (Direction: UP, RIGHT, DOWN, LEFT).
-* Actions:
-    * `accelerate()`: Increases velocity (max 5).
-    * `decelerate()`: Decreases velocity (min 1).
-    * `setDirection(Direction)`: Changes the car's orientation.
-* `update(const Map& map)`: Moves the car based on its current direction and velocity.
-Checks for collisions with walls ('#') or reaching the goal ('G').
-Returns an `UpdateStatus` (COLLISION, GOAL, OK).
-* `checkCollision(const Map& map, int nextX, int nextY)`: Determines if a move to `(nextX, nextY)` results in a collision.
-* `minDotsToGoal(const Map& map)`: Performs a Breadth-First Search (BFS) to find the minimum number of '.' (road) tiles to reach the 'G' (goal) tile.
-This is used for reward shaping in the training loop, encouraging the agent to make progress.

-#### Map

-* `loadFromFile(const std::string& filename)`: Loads the track layout from a text file.
-* `grid`: A `std::vector<std::string>` storing the map, where characters represent different tiles (e.g., '#' for wall, '.' for road, 'S' for start, 'G' for goal).
-* `getTile(int x, int y)`: Returns the character at the specified coordinates.
-* `find(char c, int& startX, int& startY)`: Locates the first occurrence of a character `c` on the map.
-* `display()` / `display(int xC, int yC)`: Renders the map to the console, optionally highlighting the car's position.

-### Map Editor

-* An SFML-based graphical tool for creating and editing game tracks.
-* Allows users to place Walls, Roads, Start (S), and Goal (G) tiles on a grid.
-* Key controls:
-    * Mouse Click: Draw selected tile type.
-    * 'S': Select Start tile.
-    * 'G': Select Goal tile.
-    * 'L': Select Road tile (draws a 5x5 square of road).
-    * 'Enter': Save the current map to `/assets/track.txt`.
-* Ensures only one Start and one Goal position are active on the map.

-### Movement Display

-* Uses SFML to visualize the game track and the car's movement path.
-* `loadTrack`: Loads the map from a file.
-* `loadMovement`: Loads a sequence of (x, y) coordinates from `movements.txt`.
-* Animates a red circle along the loaded movement path, effectively replaying the car's trajectory.

 ## Training Process

 The RL agent is trained in the `train` function within `game_main.cpp`: